poonamarora86/Coursera_Capstone/Coursera_Capstone_Report.md

 * Cluster 0.
 Contains houses with proximity to Indian Restaurants, Bus Stops, Train stations etc.
 * Cluster 1.
 For youngsters - The cluster highlights all houses in the proximity to cafes, pubs and nightlife etc.
 * Cluster 2.
 It contains houses with proximity to Vintage stores, nature reserves etc.
 * Cluster 3.
-It contains houses with proximity to Japenese restaurant, Grocery Stores, Mobile shopts etc.
+It contains houses with proximity to Japanese restaurant, Grocery Stores, Mobile shops etc.
 * Cluster 4.
-Is suitable for those who like greenary, nearby forest, parks etc.
+Is suitable for those who like greenery, nearby forest, parks etc.

 The above clusters segment the data into 5 homogeneous groups which exhibit similarities among themselves in terms of venue categories are being heterogenous from the other groups.
 For example, If an individual is interested in staying near to places with proximity to pubs and cafes, Cluster1 is a great choice or if greenery, forest and parks are of interest to someone, sectors under cluster 5 are the most suitable.

 ### Conclusion

 As demonstrated in the Result section, we can effectively simplify the house search process for our customers by clustering the area based on the venue categories and filtering the cluster to narrow down their search area.
-Customers can then prefer to focus their houe search by analysing various trade offs.
+Customers can then prefer to focus their house search by analysing various trade offs.
 Those who are confused can efficiently compare various areas and choose the one which is most suitable for them.